Location Services

 Geocoding converts addresses to coordinates (address → lat/long), while reverse geocoding does the opposite - it converts coordinates back to addresses (lat/long → address).
 Both are essential for location-based applications.

 Geocoding accuracy varies by location and data quality.
-In urban areas, accuracy is typically 10-50 meters.
-Rooftop-level geocoding can achieve 5-10 meter accuracy.
+In urban areas with detailed mapping data, accuracy is generally high.
 Rural areas may have lower precision due to less detailed mapping data.

 While not required, verifying addresses before geocoding improves accuracy.
 Verified addresses are standardized and confirmed to exist, resulting in more precise coordinates and fewer geocoding failures.